microsoft/mu_basecore/MdeModulePkg/Universal/Variable/UefiVariablePolicy/ReadMe.md

 ### Shell-Based Functional Test

+This test:

+`UefiTestingPkg/FunctionalSystemTests/VarPolicyUnitTestApp/VarPolicyUnitTestApp.inf`

-This test -- [Variable Policy Functional Unit Test](https://github.com/microsoft/mu_plus/tree/release/202005/UefiTestingPkg/FunctionalSystemTests/VarPolicyUnitTestApp) -- can be built as a
-UEFI Shell application and run to validate that the Variable Policy Engine is correctly installed and enforcing policies on the target system.
+in [mu_plus repository](https://github.com/microsoft/mu_plus) can be built as a UEFI Shell application and run to validate that the Variable Policy Engine is correctly installed and enforcing policies on the target system.